Builder68/OpenEarlyMacsRAMexpansion/README.md

 ## KEY FEATURES

-•	Configurable to add up to 4MB of RAM, the maximum supported by early Macs.
+• Configurable to add up to 3.5MB of RAM, resulting in a total of 4MB when combined with the onboard memory, the maximum supported by early Macs.

-•	Compatible with Macintosh 128K (version 3 only), Macintosh 512K, and 512KE models (using *Apple 128K ROM or ROM-INATOR*).
+• Compatible with Macintosh 512K using either Apple 128K ROM or ROM-INATOR, and the 512KE.

-•	Option to include or exclude onboard RAM bank for 512K/512KE models through a DIP switch (Version 3 only).
+• Version 3 of the expansion and auxiliary boards now supports up to 4MB of RAM, giving you the option to exclude the onboard memory bank using a DIP switch.
+Additionally, this version supports Macintosh 128K models using Apple 128K ROM or ROM-INATOR.

-•	Soldered type jumpers to select among various memory configurations (1MB, 2MB, or 4MB).
+• Solder jumpers to select among three memory size configurations (1MB, 2MB, or 4MB).

-•	Auxiliary board can be set to restore original configuration and disable the expansion board through a DIP switch (Version 3 only).
+• Auxiliary board can be set to restore original configuration and disable the expansion board (Version 3 uses a DIP switch).

-•	Auxiliary board allows customization of the number of refresh cycles (standard, Mac Plus-style, or 1024 refresh cycles).
+• Auxiliary board allows customization of the number of refresh cycles (Standard, Mac Plus style 512 refresh cycles, or 1024 refresh cycles).

 • No extensions or other software are required, and the Mac recognizes all the configured RAM at startup.

 ## INSTALLATION